-A similar argument gives the continuity of the scalar multiplication. \Box
+A similar argument gives the continuity of the scalar multiplication. \Box a) M is closed b) X/M is Hausdorff

 Proposition 2.3.5.
 Let X be a t.v.s. and M a linear subspace of X. Consider X/M endowed with the quotient topology.
 Then the two following properties are equivalent: